EliSauder/vanilla-pudding/README.md

   are also now even more creatures you can make your friends.
 - *Villagers* are now a little smarter and have some new additions to trade with.

+## FAQ
+> ### What's with the name?
+>
+> Vanilla pudding is intented to still feel a bit like vanilla, but it isn't
+> vanilla, it has extra stuff to it, the pudding.
+Combine the two, there you go
+> Vanilla Pudding.

+> ### Multiplayer?
+>
+> Yes!
+This pack started because I wanted something that my friends and I could
+> just sit down and play.
+While it can totally be played singleplayer, I've
+> included mods that lend themselves to multiplayer (Simple Voice Chat and
+> Create Numismatics).

+## Known Issues
+> ### Map Atlas doesn't show in recipe book
+>
+> Craft map of desired size, book, and slimeball or honey bottle together.

 ## Mods, Datapacks, etc.
 <details>